 KHOC believes in evidence-based solutions.
 Home sharing and Permanent supportive housing (PSH) are not new concepts, and they are encouraged by HUD and other federal, state, and local agencies.
 But KHOC combines them in a unique way, and as the model continues to evolve, as we are always learning more; KHOC stays up to date with the latest information to best serve our residents.
 KHOC uses permanent supportive housing (PSH) concepts to create a framework for our housing program (see “Data” tab for more information).
 PSH is an intervention that combines affordable housing assistance with voluntary support services to address the needs of people experiencing homelessness or housing insecurity.
 PSH is more cost effective than leaving people without a home.
 KHOC provides residents with a clean, private room with a locking door.

-Being a member of KHOC house means being a part of a household, or family, that is respectful of one another.
+Being a member of KHOC house means being a part of a household that is respectful of one another.
 It means the end of isolation and being a part of a group.
 It means working together as a team to complete house chores, allowing for smooth operation of a home.
 Developing improved social skills is key to success in life.

 Residents reside in either private or shared rooms, and share common areas of a single family home for an affordable monthly price (including utilities).
 However, the monthly costs of the program are not covered.
 We operate at a deficit of $100 per resident each month.
 Please consider a donation to help us offset our costs.